bright-cloud-studio/contao-redirect-failed-login/README.md

-# Bright Cloud Studio's Add News Fields
+# Bright Cloud Studio's Contao Redirect Failed Login
 ## Extension to Contao's Login module to allow redirecting to a selected page after a failed login attempt.

 This package was created due to a client's website having multiple login errors.
 Users were forgetting their username, forgetting their password, or not being case sensitive when entering their details.
 The solution, set up a page with detailed instructions that users are forwarded to after a failed login attempt.